mikel-k-khui/kata/fluent-calculator/README.md

 ### Key Learning:

-- Compare language possibilities and effectiveness to minimize the parenthesis: Ruby vs. Node.js.
+- Compare language possibilities and effectiveness to minimize the parenthesis: Python, Ruby, Node.js.
-- OOP with 2 methods vs. single function with get/set methods (i.e. no parenthesis): separation of concerns, effectiveness, and readability.
+- OOP with getter methods vs. single function: separation of concerns, effectiveness, and readability.

 ## Project Setup